M-J-P/aws-cloudops-storage/content/2.S3-Glacier/Create_Vault/_index.md

 ---
-title: "Create an Glacier Vault"
+title: "Create a Glacier Vault"
 chapter: true
 weight: 20
 pre:
 ---

-### Exercise 1
+### Exercise 2

-# Creating a Simple Storage Solution Bucket
+# Creating a Glacier Vault

-In this tutorial, you'll create an Amazon S3 (Simple Storage Solution) bucket in a region of AWS.
+In this tutorial, you'll create a Glacier Vault in a region of AWS.
+We'll use the `us-east-1` region again
-We'll use the region named _us-east-1:_  for this exercise.
-This region is located in Northern Virginia, and it was the first AWS region to be constructed.

-As part of the creation of this S3 bucket, we'll review the different S3 storage classes.
-Further, we'll learn how to secure our bucket through Access Control Lists (ACLs), Bucket Policies, and encryption.
-Finally, we'll understand other configurable bucket options including:  life cycle policies, cross origin resource sourcing (CORS), and cross region replication (CRR).
+As part of the creation of this Glacier Valut, we'll cover some of the general properties.
+Further, we'll take a look at how additional policies can be applied.

 #### STEPS:
 1. Login to the AWS Console
 2. Select the `us-east-1` region
-3. Navigate to the S3 service
+3. Navigate to the S3 Glacier service
-4. Select `Create Bucket`
+4. Select `Create Vault`

+#### Please move on to the next sections to continue.

+{{% children showhidden="false" %}}